A comparison of particle and fluid models for positive streamer discharges in air: Model description

 \subsection{Computational domain and initial conditions}

-Simulations are performed in artificial air, containing 80$\%$ N$_2$ and 20$\%$ O$_2$, at $p$ = 1 bar and $T$ = 300 K. The computational domain used for the comparison of cylindrical models is shown in figure \ref{fig:initial-condition}.
+Simulations are performed in artificial air, containing 80$\%$ N$_2$ and 20$\%$ O$_2$, at $p$ = 1 bar and $T$ = 300 K. We will give electric fields in units of kV/cm.
+With a gas number density of $N = 2.414\times 10^{25}$ m$^{-3}$, assuming the ideal gas law, 1 kV/cm corresponds to about $4.14$ Td (Townsends).

+The computational domain used for the comparison of cylindrical models is shown in figure \ref{fig:initial-condition}.
 It measures 10 mm in both the axial and radial directions.
 For the 3D Cartesian simulations, a similar domain of 20 mm $\times$ 20 mm $\times$ 10 mm is used.
 A rod-shaped electrode with a semi-spherical cap is placed at center of the domain.
 This electrode is 2.0 mm long and has a radius of 0.2 mm.

 For the electric potential, Dirichlet boundary conditions are applied to the lower and upper domain boundaries, and a homogeneous Neumann boundary condition is applied on the other boundaries.
 In terms of electrostatics the axisymmetric and 3D simulations are not fully equivalent, because of the different geometry in which these boundary conditions are applied.